abstractOwl/abstractOwl.github.io/_posts/2015-02-08-logs-logs-logs.md

 ## grep
 **Manpage**: <http://linux.die.net/man/1/grep>

-grep is the bread and butter of text search.
-At the basic level, grep searches file parameters or stdin line-by-line for a specified regex and lists the lines that match.
+`grep` is the bread and butter of text search.
+At the basic level, `grep` searches file parameters or stdin line-by-line for a specified regex and lists the lines that match.

-Most programmers are more familar with Perl Compatible Regular Expressions (PCRE) than POSIX regex, grep's default.
-This mode can be enabled by using the `-P` parameter.
+Most programmers are more familar with Perl Compatible Regular Expressions (PCRE) than `grep`'s default POSIX regex, since the regex implementations in languages such as Java, Javascript, and Python are based on Perl's.
+To use in PCRE mode, run it with the `-P` flag.

-Other commonly used switches include `-o`, which prints only the text that matches your regex; `-c`, which prints the number of matches; and `-v`, which inverts your search (only prints lines that don't match).
+Some commonly used `grep` params include `-o`, which prints only the text that matches your regex; `-c`, which prints the number of matches; and `-v`, which inverts your search (only prints lines that don't match).

 ### Examples